SuperDARN/pydarn/docs/dev/PR.md

 ### Merging Direction

 When in doubt merge to `develop`!
 Otherwise here are some other options:

 - merge to another branch if you `checkout` from that branch this helps to break things into smaller parts for quicker review and testing
 - merge to `master` **ONLY** if it is a **HOTFIX** or **RELEASE** branch.

+  !!!
+Note
+      **HOTFIX** is a substantial bug fix that prevents users from installing/using pyDARN or giving in accurate data.
+Document fixes can also be seen as a **HOTFIX** as they do not require release and DOI'ing on the code.

 - In some cases, documentation can be merged to `master` if it is fixing some typos.

 ### Writing a PR

 Follow the template to fill out the required sections.
 If there is no template, here is a check list to ensure you have all the information:
-- [ ] Informative title
+- Informative title
-- [ ] Description of the changes you made
+- Description of the changes you made
-- [ ] Scope on what people should focus on
+- Scope on what people should focus on
-- [ ] How to install the code if there is any changes
+- How to install the code if there is any changes
-- [ ] Code fragments showing how to test the code and expected output/plots
+- Code fragments showing how to test the code and expected output/plots
-- [ ] Extra details
+- Extra details

 ### Extra Tidbits

 Pull requests on GitHub have other ways to help users know what your PR is all about.
 Here are some things you can do to get more attention:
-- [ ] assign reviewers you want feedback from
+- assign reviewers you want feedback from
-- [ ] add labels
+- add labels
-- [ ] assign a project to it if applicable
+- assign a project to it if applicable
-- [ ] assign a milestone if applicable
+- assign a milestone if applicable
-- [ ] Linking issues if applicable
+- Linking issues if applicable

 ### Draft or not to Draft?